-Three Daiwa Scholars in Japanese Studies have been selected in the programme’s second year.
+Three Daiwa Scholars in Japanese Studies have been selected in the programme’s third year.

-You can see the profiles below and also via this link below:Daiwa Scholars in Japanese Studies 2016
+You can see the profiles below and also via this link below:Daiwa Scholars in Japanese Studies 2017, with photos, PDF

 About the scholars

 Harriet Cooke was awarded a BA (Hons, first class) in Japanese Studies by the University of Sheffield in 2016.
 As part of her degree she spent her year abroad at Kyushu University during the 2014/2015 academic year.
 Since September 2016 Harriet has been undertaking a two-year MA in International Relations at Waseda University.
 Her dissertation will focus on the perception of women in nationalist groups in Japan and the UK, shedding light on the importance of women’s individual agency in creating space for themselves in an area traditionally dominated by men.
 Harriet’s interest in Japan began at a young age through anime and literature.
 Her long-term career aim is to promote ties between the UK and Japan, either by working for the Foreign and Commonwealth Office or for an NGO.